coinhall/genie-contracts/packages/genie/README.md

-# Genie: Common Types
+# `genie`

-A collection of common types and helper functions which are commonly used in genie contracts.
+A collection of common types and helper functions which are commonly used in Genie contracts.